bawkee/SqlBinder/README.md

 	Categories.CategoryID, Categories.CategoryName
 ```

-It's the same thing except it uses different aliases - please note that you don't need to modify your `GetCategorySales` method for this template to work, it'll work as long as the parameter names are the same.
+You don't need to modify your `GetCategorySales` method for this template to work, it'll work as long as the parameter names are the same.

-Next template uses a completely different join and has no sub-queries, it may be a little less optimal but it'll work just the same:
+Next template uses a completely different join and has no sub-queries:

 ```SQL
 SELECT